simonmeister/pysc2-rl-agents/README.md

 # Deep Reinforcement Learning for Starcraft 2

 ## TODO
+- add missing flat observations in pre_processing.py
+- only consider the actions that can be used in a specific map
+- more detailed tensorboard logging related to different fn arguments?
+- resolve all other TODOs in the files

 - check entropy computation TODO in a2c/agent.py
-- add missing flat observations in pre_processing.py
-- complete run.py
-- exhaustive tensorboard logging
-- resolve all other TODOs

 ## Related repositories
 - [sc2aibot](https://github.com/pekaalto/sc2aibot)